AndrewJBateman/vue-vuex-datalist/README.md

 * Data displayed using one-way data-binding and an v-for loop.
 * Simple top navigation between random fact shown on a card and a list of facts.
+* 'purgecss' was disabled to make this work with the version upgrades.
+It is not required anyway.

 ## :camera: Screenshots